Davies, Ch 5: Interpretation

 d.
 How choose between them?

-21. Four: Value maximization (VM): Interpretation should aim to maximize work’s artistic value (instead of a communication from artist)
+19. Four: Value maximization (VM): Interpretation should aim to maximize work’s artistic value

 a.
 Goal of interpretation to maximize the rewards of appreciation (consistent with respecting the identity and content of work)

-i.
-Piece incompetent or satire?
-An incompetent and formulaic piece could be interpreted as a great satire about incompetent and formulaic art, but should reject this, as treats mistakes as if sophisticated
+ii.
+Artwork incompetent or satire about incompetent art?
+An incompetent and formulaic piece could be interpreted as a great satire about incompetent and formulaic art–and this would maximize its value, but should reject this, as treats mistakes as if sophisticated

-c.
+e.
 E.g., question 5.7: Mona Lisa means something different today than it did in Leonardo’s time?
-Content of the work has changed?
+Because of its fame and contemporary importance, content of the work has changed?

 i.
 Interpretations (like descriptions or pointing at things) don’t alter what they interpret